VirtoCommerce/vc-docs/platform/developer-guide/docs/Platform-Manager/style-guide.md

 ## Introduction

 This Virto Commerce Platform Style Guide will help you develop consistent modules for the platform.
-You can use the existing styles described in our online [Style Guide](https://virtocommerce.com/guides/style-guide) or, alternatively, create your own styles using the rules below.
+You can create your own styles using the rules below.

-Apart from our [Style Guide](https://virtocommerce.com/guides/style-guide) that refers to correctly using HTML and CSS when platform UI, we also have [Blade Constructor](https://virtocommerce.com/guides/blade-constructor) that you can use to create your custom blades.

 ## Rules